Critical thinking

 Effective critical thinking requires the ability to actively and skillfully conceptualize, apply, analyze, synthesize, and evaluate information to make a judgment or formulate an innovative solution.
 Employees with strong critical thinking skills can solve issues skillfully and independently and devise new approaches to complex problems using analytical skills.

-This critical thinking test evaluates candidates’ abilities to solve syllogisms through deductive reasoning, to Interpret sequences and arrangements and draw sound conclusions, to evaluate cause and effect relationships, and to recognize assumptions.
-The test presents candidates with single or multiple statements and asks them to analyze the information given therein and use logic to identify the right answer.
+This Critical Thinking test evaluates candidates’ abilities to solve syllogisms through deductive reasoning, to interpret sequences and arrangements and draw sound conclusions, to assess cause and effect relationships, and to recognize assumptions.
+The test presents candidates with single or multiple statements and asks them to analyze the information and use logic to identify the right answer.

-Candidates who score high on this test tend to have a well-trained working memory.
-If you are looking for candidates that think independently, solve complex problems, and generate innovative solutions, this is the right test.
+If you are looking for candidates who think independently, solve complex problems, and generate innovative solutions, this is the right test.
 This is a great test to include to check candidates' overall analytical skills.

 The test is made by a subject-matter expert